tersesystems/echopraxia/README.md

 ## Logstash

-There is a Logback implementation based around [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder) implementation of [event specific custom fields](https://github.com/logfellow/logstash-logback-encoder#event-specific-custom-fields).
+There is a Logback implementation based around [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder).

 Maven: